Shopping, Dopamine, and Anticipation

 Good answer?
 Actually, no.

-Excitement and anticipation.
 Robert Sapolsky is a neuroscientist who studies dopamine in the brain.
 He trained monkeys to know that when a light comes on that is a signal.
-The monkeys knew that if they pressed a button ten times, AFTER the signal (after the light comes on), then on the tenth button press, a food treat would appear.
+The monkeys knew that if they pressed a button 10 times, after the signal (after the light comes on), then on the tenth button press, a food treat would appear.

 Many people think that dopamine is released when the brain receives a reward, but dopamine is actually released in anticipation of a reward.
 It’s the dopamine that keeps the monkey pressing the bar until the treat arrives.